-Cracks occur on the pivot shaft during quenching, tempering and quenching.
+Cracks can occur on the pivot shaft during quenching, tempering, and quenching processes.

-The crack is located in the transition arc area between the pivot shaft root and the flange.
+The crack usually appears in the transition arc area between the pivot shaft root and the flange.

-The whole pivot shaft breaks along the radial direction and extends to the big end flange.
+The entire pivot shaft breaks along the radial direction and extends to the big end flange.

 Fig. 2 Crack morphology after quenching, tempering and quenching

-The quenching and tempering process of this piece is: 840 ℃ holding for 3h, oil cooling quenching after being taken out of the furnace, quenching time is 30min, and Houghton K oil is used as the quenching oil.
+The quenching and tempering process for this piece involves holding it at 840 ℃ for 3 hours, followed by oil cooling quenching once it’s taken out of the furnace.
+The quenching time is 30 minutes, and Houghton K oil is used as the quenching oil.

-Many batches of this type of product have been produced without cracks.
+Several batches of this product have been produced without any cracks.

 Fig. 3 Sampling at flange

 See Table 1 for chemical composition analysis results